 The AUTOSERD is the primary system for data collection and transfer of aviation support equipment requirement and acquisition information among the NAVAIRSYSCOM.
-It is also used by cognizant field activities and the NAVICP Philadelphia, previously known as the Aviation Supply Office, Mechanicsburg, PA.
+It is also used by cognizant field activities and NAVSUP Philadelphia, PA.

 Support equipment requirements are documented in support of aircraft, missiles, weapon systems, installed avionics, engines, and other systems support equipment for high operational readiness.
 One of the outputs of the logistic support analysis is a document and its associated process known as the support equipment recommendations data.
 The support equipment recommendations data is the source document for the AUTOSERD system.
 The support equipment recommendations data is a compilation of data that describes a requirement for specific items of support equipment.
 It serves as the primary data record for the design, development, integrated logistic support, and allocation and superseding (prime/alternate relationship) of support equipment.
 It describes technical and design parameters and acquisition and logistic support data to satisfy end article support requirements.